What is the cosmetic surgery pathway?

 Accepted

-Your request for a cosmetic procedure has been accepted and you will be placed on the waiting list for surgery.
+Your request for a cosmetic surgical procedure has been accepted and you will then be placed on to an NHS waiting list for surgery.
+However, at that point, there are no guarantees as to when exactly the surgery will be done.

 Accepted – conditional